kyma-incubator/compass/docs/compass/04-01-installation.md

 ./installation/cmd/run.sh {KYMA_VERSION}
 ```

 ## Single cluster with Compass and Runtime Agent

-You can install Compass in a single cluster with all Kyma components, including the Runtime Agent.
+You can install Compass on a single cluster with all Kyma components, including the Runtime Agent.
 In this mode, the Runtime Agent is already connected to Compass.
 This mode is useful for all kind of testing and development purposes.

+> **NOTE:** This mode is not supported on the local Minikube installation.

 To install Compass and Runtime components in a single cluster, follow these steps: